mvolkmann/blog/src/lua.md

 use a parameter that expects a table.
 This simulates having named arguments and allows values to be specified in any order.
+Table entries with no key (array-like) can be thought of as positional parameters and table entries with a key can be thought of as named parameters.

 Primitive parameters are passed by value and tables are passed by reference.